 An American journalist came to my place months before!
-She actually shared her experience with me while traveling to Barishal.
-This is really disgraceful for me that I had to learn about Guava floating Market in Swarupkathi River for the first time from a traveler.
+She shared her experience with me while traveling to Barishal.
+This is disgraceful for me that I had to learn about Guava floating Market in the Swarupkathi River for the first time from a traveler.
 However, after going through her pictures, I have decided to explore that river this time.

-Next day, our morning started a bit early since we had to cover a lot that includes one hour journey to Swarupkhathi, river ride, sightseeing, photography and back to Barishal to catch the launch in the evening.
-I woke up of with the horn of Mahendra Auto at 4:45AM that was hired by the hotel owner.
+The next day, our morning started a bit early since we had to cover a lot that includes one hour journey to Swarupkhathi, a river ride, sightseeing, photography, and back to Barishal to catch the launch in the evening.
+I woke up with the horn of Mahendra Auto at 4:45 AM that was hired by the hotel owner.
 To the travelers, please note that the hotels in Barishal have their personal Mahendra for going to Swarupkathi for a whole day trip.
 If you are interested, just inform them a day before your trip and book by paying the money in advance.
-If you take round trip for the whole day, it will cost around 2500 taka that includes picking up from hotel, take to the places you want to visit, drop you back to the hotel in the afternoon or evening.
+If you take a round trip for the whole day, it will cost around 2500 taka that includes picking up from the hotel, take to the places you want to visit, drop you back at the hotel in the afternoon or evening.
 Additionally, if you are a photographer, you can get down anywhere you want to take photos.
 You can also hire random Mahendra auto but that might be risky since you don’t know anyone in that city.
 So, if you face any troubles there will be no one who could be a responsible person for that.
-I personally prefer to have one local connection for avoiding any extra hassle during my trips to anywhere in this world.
+I prefer to have one local connection for avoiding any extra hassle during my trips to anywhere in this world.

 Alberto is very sincere about his timing!
-He wakes up and knocked Artem’s door to wake him up.
-All of us went down, checked out and kept one room for three of us!
-Reason was, we will be reaching in the hotel around 7PM and our launch will depart at 8:35 PM, so we don’t need to have three rooms to fresh n up!
+He wakes up and knocked on Artem’s door to wake him up.
+All of us went down, checked out, and kept one room for three of us!
+The reason was, we will be reaching the hotel around 7 PM and our launch will depart at 8:35 PM, so we don’t need to have three rooms to fresh n up!
 We dropped out bags in one room and handed over the keys to the reception.
 Oh, remember, Alberto was confused about his return date to Dhaka?
-But later he also decided to go with us in that same date.
+But later he also decided to go with us on that same date.
 So, we all were following the same schedule.

-Deb called the boatman and we started exploring morning river ride to see the floating market.
+Deb called the boatman and we started exploring the morning river ride to see the floating market.
 Our boat was not very strong since I requested him to give us the genuine village flavor.
 But if you are scared and don’t want to take any risk, please hire a trawler.
-It might charge 2500 to 3000 taka for 2 hours round trip but you won’t feel the waves and shaks.
-Interestingly, small boats can go to the tunnels of river but the big trawlers can’t!
-So, you might not be able to see guava plans, betel leaf plants while boating if you go for trawler.
+It might charge 2500 to 3000 taka for 2 hours round trip but you won’t feel the waves and shakes.
+Interestingly, small boats can go to the tunnels of the river but the big trawlers can’t!
+So, you might not be able to see guava plans, betel plants while boating if you go for a trawler.
 It was a lazy morning but we all enjoyed the waves, wind, trees, few vegetable markets on our way.
 Deb told me, that during winter it’s impossible to find Guava Floating Market but if we could go on Thursday, we might see Hat (market day) with a lot of vegetable boat markets in that river.
-But best if you can go during rainy season (June, July, August) to see the actual beauty of floating market.
+But best if you can go during the rainy season (June, July, August) to see the actual beauty of the floating market.

 Though it was almost 3:30 PM, we got down to a beautiful Mosque on our way.
 (The Baitul Aman Jame Masjid Complex, commonly known as Guthia Mosque of Barisal, is a mosque complex of Bangladesh having a land area of 14 acres, comparing to the 8.30 acres land area of the national mosque Baitul Mukarram of the country (information collected from Wikipedia).
 I was mesmerized by the view and architecture of this mosque though I was not allowed to go inside!